cachewerk/relay/README.md

 composer run bench:verbose
 ```

-> Note: While we're huge fans of New Relic, having the APM agent enabled will significantly slow down Relay and skew the benchmarks.
+> Note: Running these benchmarks with New Relic or similar profilers enabled will significantly slow down Relay and skew the benchmarks.